EvertonBrzozowyAlves/HomeTasks/README.md

 # HomeTasks

-A sample project to handle the home tasks.
+A project to handle the home tasks.